Strangers on a Train (film): Critical reception

 Upon its release in 1951, Strangers on a Train received mixed reviews.
 Variety praised it, writing: "Performance-wise, the cast comes through strongly.
 Granger is excellent as the harassed young man innocently involved in murder.
 Roman's role as a nice, understanding girl is a switch for her, and she makes it warmly effective.
 Walker's role has extreme color, and he projects it deftly."

 Conversely, Bosley Crowther of The New York Times criticized the film: "Mr. Hitchcock again is tossing a crazy murder story in the air and trying to con us into thinking that it will stand up without support. ...
 Perhaps there will be those in the audience who will likewise be terrified by the villain's darkly menacing warnings and by Mr. Hitchcock's sleekly melodramatic tricks. ...
 But, for all that, his basic premise of fear fired by menace is so thin and so utterly unconvincing that the story just does not stand."
 Leslie Halliwell felt that Hitchcock was "at his best" and that the film "makes superior suspense entertainment," but called the story "unsatisfactory."

 In contrast, modern reviews have been overwhelmingly positive.
 On Rotten Tomatoes the film has an approval rating of 98% based on reviews from 52 critics, with an average rating of 8.80/10.
-The website's consensus reads, "A provocative premise and inventive set design lights the way for Hitchcock diabolically entertaining masterpiece."
+The website's consensus reads, "A provocative premise and inventive set design lights the way for Hitchcock['s] diabolically entertaining masterpiece."
 Roger Ebert has called Strangers on a Train a "first-rate thriller" that he considers one of Hitchcock's five best films.
 He added the film in his Great Movies list.
 In 2012, The Guardian praised the film writing "Hitchcock's study of the guilt that taints the human condition is just one cinematic masterstroke after another".